d4rckh/serba/README.md

 # Serba

-HTTP File server written in Micronaut
+Lightweight HTTP File server written in Micronaut and compiled using GraalVM.

+Features:
 - Add multiple libraries and users
 - Control which libraries can each user see
-- See current and past downloads and their progress and average speed
+- See current and past downloads, their progress and average speed

-### minimal compose
+### minimal docker compose

 ```yaml
 services: